Rustling-Pines/typesafe-locale-generator/README.md

 ### Step 2: Define Translation Keys and Locales

-> You can define translations for each message in a dedicated folder for cleaner organization, or directly in the index.ts file for smaller projects.
+Translations can be organized in a **dedicated folder** for better structure **or defined directly** in the index.ts file for simpler projects.

 #### Approach 1: Define Translations Directly

-You can directly provide the translations in the `index.ts` file:
+For smaller projects, use the `index.ts` file to define translations in a concise and straightforward way.

 **File: `src/translations/index.ts`**

 ```typescript